-Similar commitments listed at 31 March 2014 were £41.328m.
+Similar commitments listed at 31 March 2015 were £15.421m.

-In addition to the individual items above we have the following contracts:
+In addition to the individual items above the Authority also has the following contracts:

-- 1. An on-going contract for the procurement of the highways major repairs that will result in an estimated capital expenditure of between £20 million and £24 million in 2014/15 (£21-£25 million in 2014/15).
-These payments will relate to new projects in 2015/16 and are in addition to the specific project information shown above. - A framework contract to undertake capital works to maintain and extend the life of bridges 2. with an estimated value of between £1.5 million and £2.0 million per annum. - A framework contract to undertake capital works for Highways Resilience Measures for 3.
-Flooding with an estimated value of between £2.5 million and £3.5 million. - A framework contract to undertake capital works for the Levels & Moors 20 Year plan with 4. an estimated value of £2.4 million.
+- 1. An on-going contract for the procurement of the highways major repairs that will result in an estimated capital expenditure of between £23 million and £27 million in 2016/17 (£20-£24 million in 2015/16).
+These payments will relate to new projects in 2016/17 and are in addition to the specific project information shown above. - 2.
+A framework contract to undertake capital works to maintain and extend the life of bridges with an estimated value of between £1.5 million and £2.0 million per annum. - 3.
+A framework contract to undertake capital works for Highways Resilience Measures for Flooding with an estimated value of between £4.0 million and £4.5 million.